 18. Visit Dartmouth

-Just a 15-minute ferry ride from Halifax Harbour is Dartmouth.
-It has a small walkable downtown with local cafes, restaurants, bars, galleries and a lovely boardwalk.
-The main street is called Portland Street and there are lots of local businesses on it.
+Just a 15-minute ferry ride from Halifax Harbour is Dartmouth Nova Scotia.
+It has a small walkable downtown with local cafes, restaurants, bars, galleries, and a lovely boardwalk.
+The main street of Dartmouth is called Portland Street and there are lots of local businesses on it.

 19. Take advantage of the Instagram opportunity on the Halifax Waterfront.

-The waterfront itself is very Instagram friendly -, particularly in the right light.
+The waterfront itself is very Instagram friendly, particularly in the right light.
 The Drunken Lampposts demand to be photographed.
-These are three bend light posts that were installed as a pop-up but were so popular they became a permanent fixture.
+These are three bent light posts that were installed as a pop-up but were so popular they became a permanent fixture.
 The red bicycle sculpture outside The Bicycle Thief restaurant is another good photo opportunity, as are the hammocks I mentioned above.

 20. Buy some Pewter Earrings